surfaceUsed/http-file-server/Documents/Project-structure.md

 - It contains classes that define specific errors that may arise during the server's operation, like issues with HTTP requests or problems with the file system.

 **`gui/`**
-- The package contains the application GUI that the server administartor uses to interact with the server.
+- The package contains the application GUI that the server administrator uses to interact with the server.
-- The GUI acts as a command window where the administartor can issue commands, monitor server activities and status.
+- The GUI acts as a command window where the administrator can issue commands, monitor server activities and status.

 **`http/`**
 - Contains classes that handle HTTP request and responses.